port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/jira/jira.md

 - Select **Claim accounts**.
 - You will receive an email from Jira when the claim process is complete.

 That's it!
-Now Jira API responses will include the `emailAddress` field when returning a user that exists in Jira.
+Now Jira API responses will include the `emailAddress` field when returning a user from Jira.

 :::tip Jira docs
 All of the steps outlined here are also available in [Jira's documentation](https://support.atlassian.com/user-management/docs/verify-a-domain-to-manage-accounts/)